 3. Measure out approximately 1 tablespoon of the cinnamon applesauce mixture and form into a small ball, flattening a bit.
 Note: It will flatten a bit more when creating the grooves in step #5 below.

-4. Place ball on the parchment paper and push a small piece of a wood stick in the center for the stem.
+4. Place the ball on the parchment paper and push a small piece of a wood stick in the center for the stem.
 Be sure your stem is long enough to dry in place and not easily fall out.

 5. Using a knife or spreader, make your grooves in the ball (now pumpkin).